NZ cenbank under no pressure to act as Delta outbreak not 'game changer' yet- RBNZ economist - Up News Info

 Article content

-The Delta outbreak has now widened to 107 cases.
-New Zealand Prime Minister Jacinda Ardern is expected to announce a decision on whether to extend the lockdown at a press conference later on Monday.
+The Delta-driven outbreak has now widened to 107 cases from just a handful a week ago.
+New Zealand Prime Minister Jacinda Ardern announced a three-day extension https://www.reuters.com/world/asia-pacific/new-zealands-delta-outbreak-tops-100-cases-2021-08-23of the nationwide lockdown to midnight on Friday.

 The country has recorded just over 2,600 confirmed coronavirus cases overall and 26 COVID-19 deaths.